Want to target your shoulders and back? Try this bodybuilding workout routine by Amy Tate, a personal trainer and physique competitor.

 On a related note, you may notice the lack of shrugs and direct trap work.
 This is because my traps get pretty large fairly easily, probably from all the heavy deadlifts I do.
 Oddly, and fortunately, I tend to get compliments about my traps, so they at least aren’t like grotesquely overgrown!
 However, I don’t want to push my luck.
 Hahaha.
 But, if you feel like you need some shrugs, by all means throw some in.

 I do ab work at least 2x times a week, sometimes more and throw that in wherever it seems to fit best, but I like to have one day entirely off from any work.
 With abs I generally pick 1-2 exercises for both upper and lower abs, maybe an oblique exercise and do them circuit style for 3-4 rounds.
+There is plenty of equipment you can use to properly target the core and engage more muscle, from ab mats (which I love because they reduce cheating when doing traditional crunches) and rollouts with ab roller wheel, which are fantastic for developing strength in extension.
 With this workout, I’d do abs on Wed. and Sat or Mon, Wed, Sat.
 But, you could do them however you like.

 When I’ve prepped for contests and gotten closer to stage time, I would train 6 days a week, so there would be some adjustments just based on which parts I wanted to hit harder…often hams/glutes or back/shoulders or sometimes legs.
 I will often adjust reps schemes and use some special techniques like forced or partial reps or tempo work.